Hippl-Eric/ms_excel_takeoff/README.md

 #### helpers.py
 Helper functions that support takeoff.py.
 #### test_takeoff.py
-Uses setUp and tearDown methods to create a test workbook and load a check workbook.
+Unit testing for takeoff.py.
+Utilizes setUp and tearDown methods to create a test workbook and load a check workbook.
 Completes numerous tests utilizing asserts to test values, lists, and dicts.
 Custom error messaging is used to pinpoint error locations in files.
 #### test_helpers.py
+Unit testing for helpers.py.

 ### What I Learned
 - Working with an open source project - Documentation for the project is sparse in areas and required digging into source code to find what I needed.